 Room at the Top is technically vibrant.
 First-time director Jack Clayton (The Innocents), with the help of ace cameraman Freddie Francis (Sons and Lovers and The Elephant Man), pretty much established the rules of the game sort of speak — the jaded tone of the piece is backed up by an extraordinary sense of style.
 The film manages to be both stylish and realistic, a decidedly hard hat trick to pull off.

-Room at the Top has the audacity to make the proletarian guy the most despicable character in the entire film.
-In fact, the most likable person in the whole movie is the trust-fund-baby, a movie trope that has been used as a punching bag in countless of films.
-But the movie is not content with playing with our expectations; it goes one step further and blurs the lines between villains and heroes, giving most characters good/bad traits.
+Room at the Top doesn’t romanticize the working-poor — the proletarian guy is the most despicable character in the entire film.
+In fact, the most likable person in the whole movie is the rich young lady.
+But the movie isn’t content with playing with our expectations; it goes one step further and blurs the lines between villains and heroes, giving most characters good/bad traits.

-The brilliant script by Neil Paterson, based on the novel by John Braine, also makes an interesting connection between misogyny and social mobility — the film explores the idea of men achieving success at the expense of women (in the movie, women are used/abused by all kinds of “angry men”).
-That’s another curious take on social inequality, which makes me wonder how much sympathy the film really has for the “angry white male,” who by all accounts, feels trampled upon by society.
+The brilliant, Oscar-winning script by Neil Paterson (Man on a Tightrope), based on a novel by John Braine, also makes an interesting connection between misogyny and social mobility — the film explores the idea of men achieving success at the expense of women.
+That’s another curious take on social inequality, which makes me wonder how much sympathy the film really has for the “angry white male.”

-Laurence Harvey is dynamite as the ruthless social climber who will stop at nothing to achieve success.
-Harvey’s gold-digger is far from a sociopath, though.
+Laurence Harvey is dynamite as the ruthless social climber.
+Harvey’s character isn’t your typical gold-digger, though.
 He’s driven by personal demons and insecurities that are all-too-familiar to many of us — despite his abhorrent behavior, Harvey’s Joe comes across as very human.
 Harvey is trying to buck an unjust social system where destiny is predetermined at birth, a very relatable struggle.

 Conclusions & Final Thoughts:

-Room at the Top is the antithesis of Capracorn.
-Frank Capra believed in the goodness of the ordinary man/woman.
+Bleak and cynical, Room at the Top is the antithesis of Frank Capra’s blue-collar utopia.
 This film avoids any pandering, spreading the blame on socio-economic problems everywhere, not just on the lap of the powerful & rich.
-If you are looking for a film that makes you feel good about being part of the working force look elsewhere.
-Room at the Top slaps you with truths that none of us really want to hear — it’s incredibly powerful, timeless in that regard.
+If you are looking for a film that makes you feel good about being part of the working force, look elsewhere.
+The film slaps you with truths that none of us really want to hear — it’s incredibly powerful and timeless in that regard.
 B&W, 115 minutes, Not Rated.

 Followed by Life at the Top (1965)